INSIGHT

 Summary

-Part 2 of the SOCI Amendment Bill proposes to expand the current government assistance powers under the SOCI Act8 to apply to a broader range of incidents.
+Part 2 of the SOCI Amendment Bill expands the current government assistance powers under the SOCI Act8 to apply to a broader range of incidents.

 The effect of this amendment, if exercised by the Government, is that the Government will have the power to direct an entity to take action in response to incidents more broadly and not just cyber incidents.

-This change will apply to critical infrastructure assets and will also indirectly affect critical infrastructure sector assets.
-The changes will mean the Government can manage the impact of incidents, particularly where those incidents have broader consequences for the Australian critical infrastructure ecosystem.
+This change applies to critical infrastructure assets and will also indirectly affect critical infrastructure sector assets.
+The changes mean the Government can manage the impact of incidents, particularly where those incidents have broader consequences for the Australian critical infrastructure ecosystem.

 This power does not, however, amend the current intervention power afforded to the Government—that will still apply in a limited manner to cyber security incidents.